zbra-dev/ZBRA.Impress/README.md

 #ZBRA Impress Validation

-Provides an extensible validation bramework to use in any layer of you aplication.
+Provides an extensible validation framework to use in any layer of you application.
 The frameworks leverages Generic types and reification to allow composition of validators.
 Attributes can be used for simple POCO validation with ```AnnotatedPropertyBagValidator``` but you can opt-in for this strategy as it is not mandatory.